freakmaxi/kertish-dfs/README.md

 - Fast traditional move/copy operations.
 It can take up to 5 seconds to move/copy a 1tb sized file in the dfs.
 - Multi tasking.
 Different request can work on the same folder.
 - Automated sync.
 Data nodes are smart enough to sync the data in the cluster.
-- Possible to take "snapshot" for marking the state of data-node and revert that if it requires.
+- Possible to take "snapshot" for marking the state of data-node and revert that moment if it requires.
 - REST architecture for file/folder manipulation.
 - Command-line `Admin` and `File System` tools